Suns of the Tundra: The Only Equation

 Suns of the Tundra wrote their fifth studio album during the COVID-19 lockdown in the United Kingdom which was recorded between August and December 2022.
 Simon Oakes attributed a faster writing process due to the lockdown.
-The album's working title is Tundra V which Andrew Prestige later called The Only Equation.
+The album's working title was Tundra V which Andrew Prestige later called The Only Equation.
+An intense work of complex sound, it refines the unique aesthetic presented in Murmuration, comprising a supremely confident, ambitious, and well executed slice of heavier progressive rock.
+Al Murray contributed additional drums to tracks 6-8.

+Suns of the Tundra (20th Anniversary Remix)

+Suns of the Tundra released a remix of their eponymous debut album on January 15, 2025 to celebrate its 20th anniversary.
+Simon Oakes stated that he and Andy Marlow created the original mix but "... were never that happy with the results."
+He said the new mix brings "... out elements of the music that weren't as clear in the original, giving the album a whole more power while also shining a light on a lot of little details and Easter [e]ggs people might not have realised were there before."
+The remix includes new rhythm guitar parts by Mark Moloney.

 Other projects

 In 1996, after leaving the band Peach, Simon Oakes co-founded the alt-rock band Geyser (later called Grand Western) with ex-Peach drummer Rob Havis.
 Over the decades its lineup, including live shows, has included Adam Wolters (bass), Al Murray (drums), Andrew Prestidge, and Mark Moloney.
 In 2016, the band released the EP Babytalk.
 In 2017, the band appeared in the same line-up as Phil Collins and Blondie at British Summer Time Hyde Park.

 Circa 2006 Suns of the Tundra wrote the music for the BAFTA-nominated Discovering Antarctica online education resource developed by the Royal Geographical Society in partnership with the British Antarctic Survey.

-In 2007 Andy Marlow joined the neo-progressive rock band Jadis.
+In 2007 Andy Marlow joined the neo-prog band Jadis.

 In 2013 Prestidge co-founded the band The Osiris Club in which Oakes first appeared as a co-writer and later a co-lead singer.
-Prestidge has also played with Warning, Lucifer, and Angelwitch.
+Prestidge has also played with Warning, Lucifer, and Angel Witch.

 Suns of the Tundra are longtime collaborators with writer and actor Ben Moor, having written scores for many of his live performances, and he having contributed readings to their live performances of Bones of Brave Ships.